balena-io/docs/pages/learn/deploy/deployment.md

 ### Overview

 The `balena deploy` command is functionally very similar to [balena push](#balena-push) but it avoids pushing any source code to the [balenaCloud build server](#the-balenacloud-build-server).
-It allows you more control over how and where your container images are built. `deploy` can fairly easily integrated into your own [CI/CD](https://en.wikipedia.org/wiki/Continuous_deployment) build system.
+It allows you more control over how and where your container images are built. `balena deploy` can fairly easily be integrated into your own [CI/CD](https://en.wikipedia.org/wiki/Continuous_deployment) build system.

 In `balena deploy` the container images are built on your laptop or development machine and depending on your fleet's targeted CPU architecture, has the option to run [qemu](https://www.qemu.org/) emulated builds.

 ![how balena deploy works](/img/common/deployment/balena-deploy.jpg)

-`balena deploy` will build all your container images on the machine the command is run on (or on a specified docker daemon) and upon success, it will upload the images to the balenaCloud image registry and then create a release on the API.
+`balena deploy` will build all your container images on the machine the command is run on (or on a specified docker daemon) and upon success, it will upload the images to the balenaCloud image registry and then create a release entry in the [balena API](https://www.balena.io/docs/reference/api/overview/) database.
 The devices in the application will then be notified of a new release and download it.
-In order to build containers you will need to have [Docker installed](https://docs.docker.com/install/) on your development machine and you should be able to execute [docker commands as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/).
+In order to build containers you will need to have [Docker installed](https://docs.docker.com/install/) on your development machine and you should be able to execute [Docker commands as a non-root user](https://docs.docker.com/install/linux/linux-postinstall/).
+It is not necessary to install Docker on your development machine if you choose to use a device running balenaOS to build the images (a [development image](https://www.balena.io/docs/reference/OS/overview/2.x/#dev-vs-prod-images) is then required), by specifying a docker daemon's IP address and port number with the relevant command-line options.

-Like `balena push` it is also independent of git and you can therefor use any version control scheme you wish.
-It is also possible to make use of [private base images](#private-base-images)
+Like `balena push` it is also independent of git and you can therefore use any version control system you wish.
+It is also possible to make use of [private base images](#private-base-images).

 __Note:__ Currently `balena deploy` does not support the [build time secrets](#build-time-secrets-and-variables) feature.

-Its also possible to do a `balena build` without actually deploying.
-This command has all the same functionality as `deploy` but it does not upload the images to the registry or create a release on the API.
+It's also possible to use the `balena build` command without actually deploying.
+This command has all the same functionality as `balena deploy` but it does not upload the images to the registry or create a release on the API.
 This command can be useful if you want your CI/CD system to first run built images through some testing and validation stage before finally doing the deploy.

 ### Additional Options